mlochbaum/BQN/doc/reshape.md

 ### Matching lengths

-If the number of elements implied by this shape—that is, `×´𝕨`—is equal to the number of elements in the argument, then the argument is simply rearranged to match that shape.
-The element list is kept the same, so that the deshaped result matches the deshaped argument.
+If the number of elements implied by the given shape—that is, `×´𝕨`—is equal to the number of elements in `𝕩`, then `𝕩` is simply rearranged to match that shape.
+The element list is kept the same, so that the deshaped result matches the deshaped right argument.

         a